TSVRtheProg/Real-Time-Face-Mask-Detection-System/README.md

 ## Conclusion 🏁

 The face mask detection system obtained good accuracy during both the training and validation stages.
-It can detect face masks in real time, making it a useful solution for checking compliance with health rules.
+It can detect face masks in real time, making it a useful solution.
 The project highlights the effectiveness of integrating deep learning with computer vision to solve problems in the real world.

 ---